Vestavia Hills, Alabama

-Vestavia Hills, colloquially known simply as Vestavia, is a city in Jefferson and Shelby counties in the U.S. state of Alabama.
+Vestavia Hills, colloquially known simply as Vestavia, is a city in Jefferson and Shelby Counties, Alabama, United States.
+The population was 39,102 as of the 2020 census, and was estimated at 38,306 in 2025, making it is the third-largest city in Jefferson County, after Birmingham and Hoover, and making it is the fourteenth-largest city in Alabama.
 It is a suburb of Birmingham and it is made up of Vestavia, Liberty Park, and Cahaba Heights.
-The population was 39,102 at the 2020 census.
-Vestavia Hills is the third largest city in Jefferson County in 2020, after Birmingham and Hoover.
-Vestavia Hills is the thirteenth largest city in Alabama.